Bicycle Day – An Alternative History

-LSD – An alternative History Bicycle day is a nice story… on April 16, Hofmann accidentally absorbs a little LSD through his fingertips and trips for a couple of hours, returns to the lab on the 19th, drops 250 mics and rides his bike home as he undergoes the first experience confirming its psychedelic effects.
+Everyone knows the story of Bicycle Day.
+Hofmann accidentally absorbed LSD through his fingertips and tripped for a couple of hours, returned to the lab on the 19th, dropped 250 mics and rode his bike home with his assistant and undergoes the first experience confirming its profound effects.

 But David Nichols thinks it’s kind of curious that something so sloppy could happen to such a meticulous Swiss chemist.
-Having disproven that it can be absorbed through the skin, Nichols suggests that maybe Hofmann had a serendipitous mystical experience the same day he was synthesizing the 25th derivative of lysergic acid.
+Having disproven that it could be absorbed through the skin, even with the help of transdermal solution, Nichols suggests that maybe Hofmann had a serendipitous mystical experience the same day he was synthesizing the 25th derivative of lysergic acid.
 Since the effects only seemed to last a few hours on that first day (the 16th), it couldn’t have been the LSD because its effects typically last 8-12 hours, he argues.

 I think it’s kind of curious that such a magical explanation would come out of such a prolific Purdue neurochemist.

 There are… a few more things to consider.